 We will provide you with an easy to understand estimate before beginning any services.
 Ask us about options to keep auto repair costs low or upgrades to keep your car in top shape.
 We stand behind all of our work with a guarantee you can count on.
 Call today to schedule an appointment at 239-936-1992.

 Our certified mechanics and highly skilled auto repair specialists provide the best in auto repair services for domestic and import automobiles of all makes and models.

-Since 1992, Auto Air & Electric of Lee County Inc has provided motorists in the Fort Myers, FL 33901 area with comprehensive auto repair services that include 4x4 Services, Brakes, Car & Truck Care, Domestic Cars & Trucks, Electric and Hybrid Vehicle , Electrical Services, Electronic Services, Engine & Transmission, Engine Maintenance, General Services, Heating and Cooling Services, Ignition Interlock Systems , Import Cars & Trucks, Inspections and Emissions, Miscellaneous Services, Quick Lube Services, Tires, Towing and Undercar Services.
-Our goal is to offer the best services available at affordable prices to get you back on the road in no time.
+4x4 Services, AC Repair, Brakes, Car & Truck Care, Domestic Cars & Trucks, Electric and Hybrid Vehicle , Electrical Services, Electronic Services, Engine & Transmission, Engine Maintenance, General Services, Heating and Cooling Services, Ignition Interlock Systems , Import Cars & Trucks, Miscellaneous Services, Quick Lube Services, Tires, Towing and Undercar Services

 According to recent studies, 5 percent of all motor vehicle fatalities are clearly caused by automobile maintenance neglect.

 The cooling system should be completely flushed and refilled about every 24 months.
 The level, condition, and concentration of coolant should be checked.
 (A 50/50 mix of anti-freeze and water is usually recommended.)

 Never remove the radiator cap until the engine has thoroughly cooled.
 The tightness and condition of drive belts, clamps and hoses should be checked by a pro.